nathan-contino-mongo/nathan-contino.github.io/_posts/2020-11-09-election-notes.markdown

 categories: politics
 ---

+Scattered thoughts on the American political landscape in 2020, to be expanded on later.

 <b>Democratic Losses in Rural Areas</b>

 It's important to sort out what's happening in larger deindustrializing cities from the rural areas and small cities: The latter is a much larger difference and one that increasingly extends beyond white voters.